kurianvijay/QA_profile/README.md

 </div>

-I am a dynamic and ambitious Software Testing Engineer, keen to enter the world of tech in a role where I can consolidate and extend my programming knowledge, while also gaining exposure to product management and business strategy.
+I am a dynamic and ambitious Software Test Engineer, keen to enter the world of tech in a role where I can consolidate and extend my programming knowledge, while also gaining exposure to product management and business strategy.

 Throughout my experience at Webdigi and Makers Academy, I have understood the importance of standardised working practices for example in coding and this is my biggest priority in looking for my next role.
 I would love to work in a committed and supportive team, where these practices are adhered to.